tmancal74/quantarhei/README.rst

 For users:
  - Improved ability to calculate and analyze 2D frequency maps
+ - get_Fourier_transform method of DFunction accepts a windowing function, which works the same as the one of TwoDSpectrumContainer
  - Saving of TwoDSpectrum data into text files (.dat, .txt), numpy formats (.npy, .npz) and Matlab files (.mat) is enabled
  - Problem which caused Redfield and Lindblad operators not to transform to correct basis when represented by operators was fixed
+ - Problem which caused Liouville pathways to be calculated with site basis evolution superoperator was fixed
  - Some small bug fixes

 New in 0.0.44